-C. Newsletter: Waitlist page is customizable and editable.
+C. Newsletter: The waitlist page is customizable and editable.
 So, you can use this as your newsletter where you can build community first instead of building an audience first

 Note: You can unpublish the waitlist anytime.
 This means people can see what is there in your community directly without having to wait

 Members define your community.
 At Habitate, the members' section is nothing but a directory of members who are a part of the community.

 Step 1: Go to Settings and select members section